MehdiK/www.mehdi-khalili.com/src/documents/posts/2013-12-29-healthy-habits-for-office-workers.html.md

 I personally find it hard to do any exercises in the office; but it's great if you can.
 If nothing else try to do some eye exercises.
 You can find a few easy and effective ones [here](http://workawesome.com/office-life/computer-safety/).

 #### Drink plenty of water
-I drink A LOT of water - that's around three litters a day.
+I drink A LOT of water - that's around three liters a day.
 I have a 750ml water bottle on my desk that I refill almost every two hours (with filtered water when I can).
 This keeps me very [well hydrated](http://www.livestrong.com/article/443987-what-are-the-health-benefits-of-being-hydrated/) which helps with body temperature regulation, body lubrication and weight maintenance.
 The added benefit is that it enforces me to walk very frequently.
 Given, not the most pleasant walk but I HAVE to walk which is good to stretch my legs.

 #### Healthy drink
 A lot of people I know drink at least a cup of coffee a day and most of them cannot start the day without their coffee.
 I guess I am blessed to be caffeine intolerant and to not quite like the taste of coffee.
 Not quite on the same league but I also know a few guys who drink a few cans of energy drink or Coke a day!

+[Update] As mentioned in the comments coffee does have a lot of benefits too.
+To see a list of pros and cons of drinking coffee regularly check out [this post](http://katieb.hubpages.com/hub/coffee-pros-cons).
+I personally don't like to depend on anything for being able to think clearly and I am not sure if the pros of drinking coffee outweigh the cons.

 When I need a sugary drink (with my lunch or throughout the day) I go for juice and try to stay away from acidic ones like orange juice when possible.
 I also love coconut water.
 When I need a hot beverage I go for mint or jasmine green tea whenever possible.
 Obviously you have to like the taste.

 That's not to say I don't drink coffee or Coke or energy drink; but I try to drink as few as possible.

 #### Healthy snack
-All office workers love their snacks and a lot of employers provide free snack.
-In one office I worked there was a HUGE lolly dispenser with four choices changing every month or so.
+Office workers love their snacks and a lot of employers provide free snack.
+In one office I used to work, there was a HUGE lolly dispenser with four choices changing every month or so.
 Name any sugary crap and we had an abundance of it there for free.

 I prefer the fruit supply and I try to have a few serves a day.
 Banana is particularly good to top up the energy in the absence of artificial sugar intake.
 I also love dry roasted nuts - particularly almonds - and highly recommend them.
 Very healthy and tasty.